nhallen272/InundationAnalysisScraper/README.md

 "# InundationAnalysisScraper"

 This program scrapes data the NOAA Inundation Analysis web application.
 It uses selenium to automate the inputs, then saves the data in a dictionary.
 It writes the data to a text file when finished.
+Written in python 3.7.4

 Installation
 1. Install python library dependencies: pip install -r requirements.txt